 Don't get me wrong, I found it sad.
-Only the other week was I having a mild freak out because SJP herself had replied to one of my Instagram comments.
-Just to tell me her show 'Divorce' was coming to the UK very soon, but ya know she clicked on my name whilst probably floating around in Manolo's so yeah it had me fangirling.
-But I've grown up enough to realise that just because someone is an lovable icon with a enviable wardrobe doesn't mean that they're perfect.
+Only the other week I was having a mild freak out because SJP herself had replied to one of my Instagram comments.
+Just to tell me her show 'Divorce' was coming to the UK very soon, but you know, she clicked on my name whilst probably floating around in Manolo's so naturally it had me fangirling.
+But I've grown up enough to realise that just because someone is a lovable icon with an enviable wardrobe doesn't mean that they're perfect.

 I tried inviting them for girly weekends in London but it wasn't for them and so I distanced myself.
 I immediately felt more relaxed, albeit a bit sad, but there was no pressure to go home for semi-awkward dinners, to have to explain why I love my city life and spend money on travel rather than house deposits.
 I could make more space in my calendar for my newer friends who shared my passions and outlook on life.

 Recently, when the first of the group got married I felt overwhelmingly nostalgic, seeing them all lined up in a group photo with their boyfriends like nothing had changed.
-I tried to reach out but without response I could only assume they either just weren't fussed or still held onto the idea that I was the girl who abandoned the group.
-So I learnt to once and for all, let go.
+I tried to reach out but without a response, I could only assume they either just weren't fussed or still held onto the idea that I was the girl who abandoned the group.
+So I learned to once and for all, let go.

 Learning to let go of past friendships is a key part of growing up, for men and women.
-And it can be really hard, especially when its not on your terms.
-Just like a breakup, you don't want to seem weak or needy yet can desperately miss the relationship you shared or could have even if you've both moved on from it.
-I know that if I was to reunite with the friends from my past, its not like we'd go back to throwing parties when our parents went out or giggling over teenage gossip.
+And it can be really hard, especially when it's not on your terms.
+Just like a breakup, you don't want to seem weak or needy yet can desperately miss the relationship you shared or could have continued if you've both moved on from it.
+I know that if I was to reunite with the friends from my past, it's not like we'd go back to throwing parties when our parents went out or giggling over teenage gossip.
 It just wouldn't be the same and well, that's ok.
-At the end of the day you can't realistically be friends with everyone you connect with throughout your life so at some point, you have to let go.
+At the end of the day, you can't realistically be friends with everyone you connect with throughout your life so, at some point, you have to let go.

 So if you're stuck, either trying to maintain a friendship that isn't working or realising that your pal isn't quite who they used to be... maybe its time to just move on and make space for some friendly new people in your life.
 There's plenty of them... hello!